SAP-archive/cloud-businessrules-templates/rulesmanager/README.md

 1. Download the content from the git: https://github.com/SAP/cloud-businessrules-templates
 2. Extract the content into local file system
 3. Zip all the content inside /cloud-businessrules-templates-master/rulesmanager folder
-4. Open SAP Web IDE Full-Stack and import the zip using File --> Import --> From File System option
+4. Open SAP Web IDE Full-Stack and import the project zip using File --> Import --> From File System option
+Note: While importing ensure that the project name is rulesmanager

 ### Prerequisites
 You need to have the following: